Tangled Up (Girls Aloud album): Background and development

 In April 2007, the group announced that they would release a new studio album in November of that year.
 Initial ideas started in March of that year where each member met with British producer Brian Higgins, who had worked with them together on their previously released albums.
 Each singer visited Higgins at his home in England and discussed their experiences and life endeavours after the release of Girls Aloud's third studio album Chemistry (2005).
 To his advantage, he decided to take inspiration from those discussions and work further on the new record, along with his production team Xenomania.
 Group member Nicola Roberts reaffirmed that it was important for Higgins to be "up to date with where [Girls Aloud are] at," and further commented, "Our songs have to reflect us so that's why we do it."
-Moreover, when asked in an interview with Fascination Records about what fans and critics could expect from the album, group member Cheryl said they were heading for a "more mature direction."
+Moreover, when asked in an interview with Fascination Records about what fans and critics could expect from the album, group member Cheryl Cole said they were heading for a "more mature direction."
 She also believed that the ideal focus for the record was not to sing "about things that we would have when we were 16.
 Now we're singing about things that you talk about in your early 20s."

 In late March 2007, Higgins and Xenomania started crafting demo songs for the girl group to record, which commenced the following month.
 However, Higgins only provided the demo to member Nadine Coyle to sing to choose which sections of the song will work.
 Subsequently, she recorded the tracks in Los Angeles once Higgins mastered the final versions.
 According to member Kimberley Walsh, it took Girls Aloud six months to finish recording the album, which she found "unusual" for the group.
 Furthermore, she noted that sessions for their previous albums would take a "matter of weeks", but took longer because the members wanted to experiment more with the production.
 Moreover, recording had to be halted due to the group embarking on The Greatest Hits Tour and promotion of Tangled Up's lead single "Sexy!
 No No No...".
 The album was finished in October 2007 and was mastered by Higgins himself, with the help of Dick Beetham of 360 Masterings.